-- 2.0.1 As far as the scope of the evidence base is concerned, this has largely been driven by feedback from partners during the consultation process and a literature review which has shown that partners major strategic aspiration perhaps rather unsurprisingly is to create a more prosperous, skilled, connected and resilient region.
+- 2.0.1 As far as the scope of the evidence base is concerned, this has largely been driven by feedback from partners during the consultation process and a literature review which has shown that partners major strategic aspiration perhaps rather unsurprisingly is to create a more prosperous, skilled, connected and resilient area.
 For example, here are just a few comments from the consultation process about people's aspirations for the economy; - "To perform at a much higher level internationally, punching above its weight on trade and export indicators provision of specialised assistance to 'scale up' companies could be helpful here.
-An economy that is built on high value productivity (manufacturing), providing support to 'companies and moving some part away from a consumerism and credit economy to avoid the 'see saw' fluctuations of the last ten years.
-An economy that recognises supports already well established bespoke, high end manufacture above mass produced, lower value goods" Thanet District Council
+An economy that is built on high value productivity (manufacturing), providing support to 'companies and moving some part away from a consumerism and credit economy to avoid the 'see saw' fluctuations

-&lt;sup>1 See https://en.wikipedia.org/wiki/NUTS statistical regions of the United Kingdom
+1 See https://en.wikipedia.org/wiki/NUTS statistical regions of the United Kingdom